Gold Coast Chargers: 1988 season

 The Giants avoided coming last in their first season in the premiership.
 Lack of playing depth and financial concerns hung over the club for the season.

 The Giants showcased some of the games emerging young talent halfback Geoffrey "Geoff" Bagnall.
 Bagnall the former Brisbane Norths showed class in attack and handled the transition to "big time" football with distinction.
 Bagnall was the architect of a Giants victory over fellow newcomers the Newcastle Knights with a scoreline of 9–0.
 This win was Gold Coast's first win away from Seagulls Stadium.

 Rampaging young forward Keith Neller, who was once touted as a potential State of Origin player, produced strong performances during the season.
 Most notably his round 17 performance in a 25–10 victory against the Illawarra Steelers.

 During the 1988 season Billy Johnstone and Ben Gonzales both appeared in 21 games.
 Mike Eden scored 79 points (1 try, 36 goals, 3 field goals) and Scott Mieni scored 8 tries to lead the team in try scoring.
 In February 1989 the Giants were taken over by the Seagulls Leagues Club.
 This assured the club's financial future.

 Two and a half months and eight losses after entering the NSWRL the Gold Coast Giant's scored their historic victory over their rivals the Brisbane Broncos.
 In front of their biggest crowd and against competition heavyweights the Giants scored a famous 25–22 victory.

-It was a grand final for the Giants, pumped up as never before – and they showed remarkable resilience and determination to defy a late Broncos challenge.
-The match was close and thoroughly exciting throughout with the lead changing five times during the game.
+In the final they showed resilience and determination to defy a late Broncos challenge.
+The match was close throughout, with the lead changing five times during the game.

 The Giants were deserving winners, and ended nine weeks of frustration and misery where they had come so close to winning but had only a draw to show for their toil.

 Billy Johnstone outplayed State of Origin hooker Greg Conescu in a tough personal duel, while Peter Smith, Chris Close and Mark Gee all turned in their best displays of the season for the Giants.